christopherkenny/irelink/inst/notes/prompts.md

 Can you review all of the autoplot methods for this new record linking R package?
 Please fix any issues you encounter.

+## Cross-checking vignetyes (Codex GPT-5.4)

+Can you review all of the vignettes for this new record linking R package?
+Please fix any issues you encounter.